-Our company follows the model of sub-contracting, where the contractual obligation and task under the contract is assigned or outsourced to our experienced contractors or sub-contractors, who are known as our working partners.
-The labour required for the completion of a project are contractual and we do not employee any labour directly.
+Further, our company also follows the model of sub-contracting, where the contractual obligation and task under the contract is assigned or outsourced to our experienced contractors or sub-contractors, who are known as our working partners.
+This depends upon project to project basis.
+The human resources required for the completion of a project is allocated by them (third party) and we do not employ any resources directly on contractual basis.